frisinacho/big-data-processing-spark-y-scala/proyecto/data-simulator/src/main/README.md

 ## Batch Layer
 ### Batch Package
-This package contains both the `BatchJob` file, as well as it's implementation.
+This package contains both the `BatchJob` file, as well as its implementation.

 The Batch Layer will read the *Parquet* information (filtered by the date provided in the arguments) and process de data to finally store the results in Postgres.